 Laser Eye Surgery for Presbyopia

-Options for surgical vision correction in presbyopia were previously limited to an arrangement known as monovision, which was a technique using laser eye surgery, such as LASIK or PRK, to correct one eye for distance vision and the other for near vision.
+Options were previously limited to an arrangement known as monovision.
+This was a technique using laser eye surgery, such as LASIK or PRK, to correct one eye for distance vision and the other for near vision.

 Although this works well for many people, monovision vision correction carries some disadvantages;

 Laser eye surgery for presbyopia patients has now been revolutionised with the advent of Presbyond.

 Presbyond is like the LASIK laser eye surgery procedure.
 But, instead of correcting each eye for one focal distance, Presbyond performs ‘laser blended vision’.
 Whether both for long-distance or one for distance and one for near, as in the case of monovision.
 Providing a degree of distance and near vision to both eyes.
 Whilst also accounting for the dominant eye to optimise clarity.
 This helps to circumvent many of the difficulties of traditional monovision.
 Since both eyes are used to some degree for viewing distances, this carries less of an impact on depth perception.
 The blended nature of the vision correction also results in some intermediate vision.
 Such as for viewing desktop monitors.
 The concept of blended vision correction is not exclusive to laser eye surgery for presbyopia.

 An important part of assessing your suitability for Presbyond is the use of a multifocal contact lens trial.
 Different focal zones within the contact lens simulate the visual experience you can expect from Presbyond laser eye surgery.